harshbpatel97/holly_valley_website/README.md

 # Images are automatically refreshed to pick up new/removed images
 # Set to refresh once per day by default
 REACT_APP_SIGNAGE_REFRESH_INTERVAL=86400000

+# Access token for signage page (required for security)
+# Access signage via: /signage?token=YOUR_TOKEN_HERE
+# If not set, signage page will be publicly accessible
+REACT_APP_SIGNAGE_TOKEN=your-secret-token-here
 ```

 **Note**: Make sure to add `.env` to `.gitignore` to protect sensitive information.